leiden_communities#

 - max_levelint or None, optional (default=None)

 The maximum number of levels (steps of the algorithm) to compute.
-Must be a positive integer or None.
-If None, then there is no max level and the algorithm will run until converged.
+Must be a positive integer or None indicating the process is reapplied until no increase in metric is obtained.

 - seedinteger, random_state, or None (default)